Pablorossl/Pablorossl/README.md

 ---

-Frontend developer with hands-on experience building production-grade web applications, contributing to real-world freelance projects within cross-functional teams, and applying security-first development practices.
-I work across the full frontend stack — from UI design in Figma to deployment — and I bring a multilingual perspective that makes me effective in international, distributed teams.
+Frontend developer specializing in **TypeScript**, **React**, and **Next.js**.
+I build production-grade applications — from UI design in Figma to deployment — with a security-first mindset.
+Currently contributing to a live freelance project in a cross-functional team, shipping features in an agile workflow.

+Multilingual (Spanish · English C1 · French C1), effective in international and distributed teams.

 > 📄 **Open to full-time, contract, and freelance opportunities.**
 > 🌍 Available remotely · Based in Spain